Here & Beyond: Sustainable Escapes

 Islands that reinterpret luxury

-Asad Photo Maldives, pexels, 8/10/2024
+Asad Photo Maldives, Pexels, 8/10/2024

 At Le Manapany in Saint Barth, wood, light and discreet villas compose a landscape where nature reigns supreme.
 In Tsarabanjina, off the coast of Madagascar, the private island combines minimalism with high environmental standards.
 In the Maldives, Soneva Fushi — in a UNESCO reserve — and the Banyan Tree resorts cultivate solar energy, organic catering and marine conservation.
 Le Brando, in French Polynesia, pushes the boundaries with carbon neutrality and total energy control.
 Everywhere, luxury is conceived as a form of care: for the place, for those who live there, for those who pass through.